Frogger 2 (2008 video game)

-Frogger 2 is a sequel to the original arcade game.
-It was released on Xbox Live Arcade for the Xbox 360 on June 11, 2008.
-This is the third game to be called Frogger 2, the others being Frogger II: ThreeeDeep! and Frogger 2: Swampy's Revenge.
+Frogger 2 is a 2008 action video game developed by Voltex and published by Konami as a sequel to the 1981 arcade game Frogger.
+It was released on Xbox Live Arcade for the Xbox 360 on June 11, 2008, and is the third game to be called Frogger 2, the others being Frogger II: ThreeeDeep!
+(1984) and Frogger 2: Swampy's Revenge (2000).

 Summary

 Frogger 2 features fifteen levels set in five different environments which Frogger attempts to avoid obstacles and enemies and boss battles.
 The game also contains two multiplayer modes: Race and Jewel Duel.
 In Race mode, players compete to finish an original Frogger-style level in the fastest time.
 In Jewel Duel, players compete to claim a jewel.

 Reception

-Frogger 2 received negative reviews from critics upon release.
-On Metacritic, the game holds a score of 37/100 based on 12 reviews, indicating "generally unfavorable reviews".
-On GameRankings, the game holds a score of 34.58% based on 12 reviews.
+The game received "generally unfavorable reviews" according to the review aggregation website Metacritic.
+GamePro said, "The crummy gameplay combined with Frogger 2's deceiving graphics (kids will struggle with this game) and jab-a-screwdriver-into-your-ear music make[s] this one of the worst titles available on XBLA."